too-much-todotxt/spec/The-Todo.txt-Format.md

 will appear directly after the completion date.
 This is so your completed tasks sort by date using standard sort tools.
 Many Todo.txt clients discard priority on task completion.
-To preserve it, use the key:value format described below (for example, pri:A)
+To preserve it, use the `key:value` format described below (for example, `pri:A`)

 With the completed date (required), if you've used the prepended date (optional), you can calculate how many days it took to complete a task.

-## Add-on File Format Definitions
+## Additional File Format Definitions

-The Todo.txt CLI is extensible with add-ons.
-An add-on may define its own additional formatting rules for extra metadata.
-In general, add-on developers should use the format `key:value` to define additional metadata, for example, `due:2010-01-02` as a due date.
-Both key and value must consist of non-whitespace characters, which are not colons.
-Only one colon separates the key and value.
+Tool developers may define additional formatting rules for extra metadata.

+Developers should use the format `key:value` to define additional metadata (e.g. `due:2010-01-02` as a due date).

+Both `key` and `value` must consist of non-whitespace characters, which are not colons.
+Only one colon separates the `key` and `value`.
-## Other notations

-With `todo.sh`, you can choose any unique keyword, and search by it.
-For example, to indicate you're waiting on something to complete a task, append the word `WAIT` to the item in `todo.txt`.
-Others like to add due dates to a task, `DUE:2006-08-01`.
-It's completely up to you.

-Handy Tip: To view items by keyword in the [Todo.txt Command Line interface](https://github.com/todotxt/todo.txt-cli), do `todo.sh list yourkeyword`.